Bo Gu: Time in Army

 When Bo Gu reached Yan'an with the Red Army, he was still a young man, longing for a bright future of Chinese revolution.
 In order to make a clear distinction from his past, Bo Gu preferred others called him by his real name Qin instead of his alias.
 Mao still needed Gu and others of the 28 Bolsheviks such as Zhang Wentian and Wang Jiaxiang for their support in Mao's later power struggle with Wang Ming and Zhang Guotao, and thus Mao gave them some important assignments from time to time.
-For example, Qin was appointed as representative of CPC with Zhou Enlai and Ye Jianying, and went to Xi'an to handle the Xi'an Incident in 1936, making a contribution for the establishment of United Front against Japan.
-In 1937 Qin was appointed as Minister of Organization Department of CPC, which was in charge of CPC cadres' promotion and nomination.
-In 1938 he was the Minister of Organization Department of Yangtze River and then Southern China Division of CPC.
+For example, Qin was appointed as representative of CCP with Zhou Enlai and Ye Jianying, and went to Xi'an to handle the Xi'an Incident in 1936, making a contribution for the establishment of United Front against Japan.
+In 1937 Qin was appointed as Minister of Organisation Department of CCP, which was in charge of CCP cadres' promotion and nomination.
+In 1938 he was the Minister of Organisation Department of Yangtze River and then Southern China Division of CCP.
 In 1941 he was appointed as head of Jie Fang Daily and Xinhua News Agency.
-Qin showed great enthusiasm in promoting the newspaper and exercised his best endeavor to make it a mouthpiece of CPC.
-Qin pledged his allegiance to Mao in Mao's struggle with Zhang Guotao, and in Cheng Feng he criticized his former close friend Wang Ming.
+Qin showed great enthusiasm in promoting the newspaper and exercised his best endeavor to make it a mouthpiece of CCP.
+Qin pledged his allegiance to Mao in Mao's struggle with Zhang Guotao, and in Cheng Feng he criticised his former close friend Wang Ming.
 But Qin still could not obtain favor from Mao and he had suffered greatly from stress and humiliation.
 His kindness and leniency towards the Cheng Feng movement by the newspaper under his direction received heavy criticism from Mao and his secret police boss Kang Sheng.
 They regarded Qin's action being inefficient and too merciful.
-As a result, although Qin was elected as Commissioner of the Central Committee of CPC in the 7th National Congress of CPC in 1945, he was listed as the last one.
+As a result, although Qin was elected as Commissioner of the Central Committee of CCP in the 7th National Congress of CCP in 1945, he was listed as the last one.

+Death

-After the end of World War II in 1945, Mao was invited by Chiang to Chongqing for peace negotiation in order to avoid civil war between CPC and KMT.
-Qin was one of the delegates of the CPC with Mao, which indicated his appealing to Mao and his prominence in the CPC.
-Qin attended the following Political Consulting Congress held in Chongqing as delegate of CPC in Feb 1946.
+After the end of World War II in 1945, Mao was invited by Chiang to Chongqing for peace negotiations in order to avoid civil war between CCP and KMT.
+Qin was one of the delegates of the CCP with Mao, which indicated his appealing to Mao and his prominence in the CCP.
+Qin attended the following Political Consulting Congress held in Chongqing as delegate of CCP in Feb 1946.
 When Qin was on his way back to Yan'an, he died in an airplane crash in Shanxi.
-Among the other victims were several senior CPC leaders such as General Ye Ting, the secret police boss Deng Fa, and the old CPC member Wang Ruofei (王若飞).
+Among the other victims were several senior CCP leaders such as General Ye Ting, the secret police boss Deng Fa, and the old CCP member Wang Ruofei (王若飞).